Tectonics of the South China Sea: Rift system development

-Two different models on how the extension initiated have been proposed, by Wang (2009) and by Cullen (2010).
+Different and evolving models on how the extension occurred have been proposed, by for example, Tapponnier et al. (1982), Taylor & Hayes (1983), Wang (2009), and by Cullen (2010).

 Wang's model for South China Sea rifting proposes a different area of rift development.
 The north and northeastern parts of the South China Sea formed their rifts earlier in the Paleocene.
 The south and southwestern parts of the South China Sea showed a later rifting around the Eocene or later.
 The difference in rifting and time gap between the northeastern and southwestern regions indicate the South China Sea is not a geologically homogeneous area, and its lithosphere could be divided into two areas, southwest and northeast according to its tectonic evolution.
 The reasons behind these differences in its rifting stage could be various, such as impact from different plates and different distribution of plumes under the crust.
 The Red River Fault along the western boundary of the South China Sea was believed to influence the rifting in the south and southwestern regions.
 Strike-slip faults.